lacchain/LACPass-LACChain-Component/README.md

 ### Countries with Public Key Infrastructure (PKI)
 If the Health organization of your Country has a Public Key Infrastructure in place, the onboarding steps will require to use your existing X.509 certificate to complete the onboarding process.

-## Onboarding Health organizations setup process
+## Onboard health organizations setup process

 Using your Country Health Organization PKI X.509 certificates, please follow this steps for the onboard setup of your Health organization in the LACPass trust network: